walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Club  awards  will  be  presented  on  Saturday  at  lunch  break,  at  the  Dairy  Ring.
 All members and clubs should be represented.
 1. Barn lights will be turned out 11:00 p.m. – 4:00 a.m. (only milkers allowed).
 Doorways will be chained to contain loose animals at night & water turned off.

-### CONSEQUENCES of VIOLATIONS and INFRACTIONS

-Depending upon the severity of the infraction of any of the above rules or other rules posted at fair time, the punishment can include, but is not restricted to the following:

-- Send the member and their animal home.
-- Withhold premiums to the club.
-- Recommend exclusion from participating in the rest of the Vermont Fairs and 4-H events.
-- Not allowed back in future years.

 ## 4-H DAIRY CLASSES

 CONFORMATION CLASSES (Tuesday) $2.00/class

-1. Spring Calf — born between March 1 , 2021,  and April 30 , 2021
+1. Spring Calf — born between March 1 , 2022,  and April 30 , 2022
-2. Winter Calf — born between December 1, 2020 and February 28, 2021.
+2. Winter Calf — born between December 1, 2021 and February 28, 2022.
-3. Fall Calf — born between September 1, 2020 and November 30, 2020.
+3. Fall Calf — born between September 1, 2021 and November 30, 2021.
-4. Summer Yearling Heifer— born between June 1, 2020 and August 31, 2020.
+4. Summer Yearling Heifer— born between June 1, 2021 and August 31, 2021.
-5. Spring Yearling Heifer — born between March 1, 2020 and May 31, 2020.
+5. Spring Yearling Heifer — born between March 1, 2021 and May 31, 2021.
-6. Winter Yearling Heifer — born between December 1, 2019 and February 29, 2020.
+6. Winter Yearling Heifer — born between December 1, 2020 and February 29, 2021.
-7. Fall Yearling Heifer— born between September 1, 2019 and November 30, 2019.
+7. Fall Yearling Heifer— born between September 1, 2020 and November 30, 2020.

 ### Junior Champions

-1. Two Year Old Cow — milking — born between September 1, 2018 and August 31, 2019.
+1. Two Year Old Cow — milking — born between September 1, 2019 and August 31, 2020.
-1. Three Year Old Cow — born between September 1, 2017 and August 31, 2018.
+1. Three Year Old Cow — born between September 1, 2018 and August 31, 2019.
-1. Four Year Old and Over — born before September 1, 2017.
+1. Four Year Old and Over — born before September 1, 2018.

-1. Young Dry Cow Class — under 5 years born after August 31, 2016.

-1. Aged Dry Cow born before 9/1/2016.

-###  Senior Champions, Grand Champions & Supreme Champion

 1. Best animal bred by exhibitor — Reginald Morse Award.
 Proof required by either registration paper or past approval forms listing ownership.